microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/readme.md

 Unit testing is the lowest level of testing and as such generally has few components and dependencies.

 The **system under test** (abbreviated SUT) is the "unit" we are testing.
 Generally these are methods or functions, but depending on the language these could be different.
-In general you want the unit to be as small as possible though.
+In general, you want the unit to be as small as possible though.

 Most languages also have a wide suite of **unit testing frameworks** and test runners.
 These test frameworks have a wide range of functionality, but the base functionality should be a way to organize your tests and run them quickly.

-Finally there is your **unit test code**; unit test code is generally short and simple, preferring repetition to adding layers and complexity to the code.
+Finally, there is your **unit test code**; unit test code is generally short and simple, preferring repetition to adding layers and complexity to the code.

 ## Applying the Unit Testing